10 Pieces of Valuable Advice for New Agents

 5. “I wish I would have known the ‘why’ in what I was doing from Day 1.
 It wasn’t until three months in that I learned the magnitude of the positive impact that we have on our client/members through the services we offer.” – Jacob Stroh, NE agent

-Helping people in need is the heart of being a Farm Bureau agent.
-Whether it’s helping to find the right insurance for the growing family down the block, or working with a retiring couple, Farm Bureau agents are dedicated to having a positive impact on their communities.
+Helping people is the heart of being a Farm Bureau agent.
+Whether it’s helping to find the right insurance for the growing family down the block or a retiring couple with plans to travel, Farm Bureau agents are dedicated to having a positive impact on their communities.

 As a Farm Bureau agent, it’s important to be flexible.
 Agents are often thrown into unexpected situations, and they need to be dependable when a client/member needs them the most.
 Farm Bureau agents aren’t in it for the quick sale - they’re there for the long haul.